umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/block-level-variance.md

 Invariance within Block Level Variance follows the same rules as invariance at Document level:

 - Invariant content is added to and updated across all Document variants.
-- Invariant content is explicitly published for all published Document variants, when one or more variants are published.
+- Invariant content is explicitly published for all published Document variants when one or more variants are published.

 ### Examples